Gaab, Larry (USA)

 Untitled (2011) (S) (with Paul Bradley)

-Ambient musician from New Mexico.
+Late Ambient musician from New Mexico.
 Maybe Forgotten Forever contains both airy piano-based music ala Budd / Eno and quasi-Berlin School / atmospheric synthesizer soundscapes.
-Ruben Garcia is self-taught and inspired heavily by Minimalism.
+Ruben Garcia was self-taught and inspired heavily by Minimalism.

 Gardens In Bloom (Russia)